Carola of Vasa: Death and burial

-Honors
+Honours

 In Dresden in particular, the last queen of Saxony was commemorated by naming a large number of places and institutions.
 These include the Carola-Allee (today Stauffenberg-Allee), dedicated in 1879, the Carola's Bridge (German: Carolabrücke) over the Prießnitz river, another Carolabrücke over the Elbe with the subsequent Carolaplatz and the Carola Lake (German: Carolasee) in the Großer Garten with the Carolaschlösschen restaurant.
 The 2nd Royal Saxon Hussar Regiment No. 19 received its honorary name after her in 1891.
 In September 1892, King Albert created the Carola Medal (German: Carola-Medaille), which was awarded for helpful charity.
 Carola received the Diplome d'honeur and the Diplome de Grand Prix in Brussels in 1897 for her efforts in the education for girls.
 Also while she was still alive, the Carola Theater in Leipzig in 1887 and the Queen Carola Gymnasium (German: Königin-Carola-Gymnasium) built in 1902 were named after her, as was the cruiser frigate SMS Carola commissioned in 1879 and a bay (the Queen Carola Harbour) on the Buka Island.

 In addition, the Carolafelsen (the highest point of the Affensteine is one of the most-visited vantage points in the rear Saxon Switzerland) bears her name, as does the district of Carolathal in the municipality of Breitenbrunn and the Queen Carola mine (German: Königin-Carola-Schacht) in today's Freital.
 A healing water spring in Tarasp is also named after her.
 A wounded French soldier whom she cared for during the Franco-Prussian War named a rose variety after her in memory of her, the "Reine Carola de Saxe" (Queen Carola of Saxony).
 In 1894, the Carola's parotia, a species of the radiated paradise bird genus, was named after her.

 In the town of Auerbach was founded a lung sanatorium, named Carolagrün after the Queen.

 Today, the figure of Carola, together with other historical personalities, regularly strolls through the baroque garden in the Franconian town of Bad Bocklet, where she stayed in the summer of 1857, as part of the Rondo historica.